Leopard Gecko Food Pyramid

 Check out the nutritional analysis of some common feeder insects.

 These insects are important to get enough calories into the leopard gecko.
 They are especially crucial for breeding females and rapidly growing juveniles.
 However, it is important to not feed too many fatty insects as they can lead to an overweight animal.
+Many leopard gecko breeders raise their animals on a primarily mealworm diet, but it is unlikely that this is optimal for the species.

 Fatty insects include mealworms , superworms and waxworms.